HannahWWD/travel_app/README.md

 npm run start
 ```

-***Note: the App should work properly at PORT 3030.***
+**The App should work properly at PORT 3030.**

+### Development Mode

-- To use development mode, run `npm run build-dev`.
+To use development mode, run `npm run build-dev`.
 Website will automatically open in your browser.
 At the same time, run `npm run start` to open the local server.

-***Note: A service worker error will be shown in the console in the dev-mode.
-This is because service worker is disabled in webpack.dev.js.***
+_Note: You may notice there is a service worker error shown in the console.
+This is because service worker is disabled in dev-mode.
+This error will not interrupt with your development process._

+### Test

-- Close all the servers, and use `npm run test` to run tests (**IMPORTANT:**
+Close all the servers, and use `npm run test` to run tests

-Make sure to close all the server before running the test, otherwise the server test file `server.test.js` will fail due to port conflicts)
+**IMPORTANT:** Make sure to close all servers before running the test, otherwise the server test file `server.test.js` will fail due to port conflicts

 ### Test files

-Two `__test__` folders are located separately in the client and server folder.
+There are two `__test__` folders, one in the client folder and another in the server folder.

 ## App Usage